 The first convergence rates for the kinetic Langevin diffusion~\eqref{eq:kineticLangevin}, established in~\cite{Talay,mattingly2002ergodicity}, were based on Harris theorem and thus were stated in terms of the total variation norm (or more general but similar $V$-norms).
 In view notably of the behaviour of this norm in high dimension, it was not clear how to extend these results to systems with mean-field interacting particles and then to their non-linear limit (although recently non-linear versions of Harris theorem have been developed \cite{JournelMonmarcheFV,Elementary}, using a particle-wise total variation norm and coupling arguments).

-By contrast, due to the extensivity property of the entropy, the modified entropy method introduced by Villani in 2009 in \cite{Villani2009}, initially developed for linear dynamics such as the kinetic Fokker-Planck equation associated to the Langevin diffusion~\eqref{eq:kineticLangevin}, was a good candidate for addressing the non-linear case, beyond the perturbation regime with respect to the linear case obtained by linearization \cite{herau2007short,herau2016global} or coupling arguments \cite{bolley2010trend,Schuh,M31}.
+By contrast, due to the extensivity property of the entropy\footnote{For instance, $\mathcal H(\nu^{\otimes d}|\mu^{\otimes d})= d \mathcal H(\nu|\mu)$, to be compared with $\|\nu^{\otimes d} - \mu^{\otimes d}\|_{TV}/2 \leqslant 1 - (1-\|\nu-\mu\|_{TV}/2)^d$ (sharp in general) and $\| \nu^{\otimes d}/\mu^{\otimes d}-1\|_{L^2(\mu^{\otimes d})}^2 = (\|\nu/\mu-1\|_{L^2(\mu)}^2 +1)^d -1$.}, the modified entropy method introduced by Villani in 2009 in \cite{Villani2009}, initially developed for linear dynamics such as the kinetic Fokker-Planck equation associated to the Langevin diffusion~\eqref{eq:kineticLangevin}, was a good candidate for addressing the non-linear case, beyond the perturbation regime with respect to the linear case obtained by linearization \cite{herau2007short,herau2016global} or coupling arguments \cite{bolley2010trend,Schuh,M31}.
 The first results in that direction were obtained by applying Villani's method to the linear equation associated to a system of $N$ interacting particles and then letting $N$ go to infinity to get a result for the non-linear equation \cite{GuillinMonmarche,M15}, relying on the fact